-The staff reviewed DEK's exemption request against the requirements included in 10 CFR 50.47, Appendix E to 10 CFR Part 50 and 10 CFR 72.32, "Emergency Plans."
-The review considered the status of the facility, which is permanently shut down and defueled and the low likelihood of any credible accident resulting in radiological releases requiring offsite protective measures.
-The staff based its evaluation of the DEK request for exemptions from EP requirements on site-specific analyses.
-The staff verified DEK's analyses and its calculations.
-The analysis provides reasonable assurance that in granting the requested exemption to DEK: (1) an offsite radiological release will not exceed the EPA PAGs at the site boundary for a design-basis accident; and (2) in the unlikely event of a severe beyond design-basis accident resulting in a loss of air cooling, there is sufficient time to initiate appropriate mitigating actions and if a release is projected to occur, there is sufficient time for offsite agencies to take protective actions using a CEMP to protect the health and safety of the public.
+The staff reviewed DEF's exemption request against the requirements in 10 CFR 50.47, Appendix E to 10 CFR Part 50, and 10 CFR 72.32, "Emergency Plan."
+The review considered the status of the facility, which is permanently shut down and defueled, and the low likelihood of any credible accident resulting in radiological releases requiring offsite protective measures.
+The staff based its evaluation of the DEF request for exemptions from EP requirements on site-specific analyses provided.
+The staff verified DEF's analyses and its calculations.
+The analysis provides reasonable assurance that in granting the requested exemption to DEF: (1) an offsite radiological release will not exceed the EPA PAGs at the site boundary for a DBA; and (2) in the unlikely event of a beyond DBA resulting in a loss of all SFP cooling, there is sufficient time to initiate appropriate mitigating actions; and if a release is projected to occur, there is sufficient time for offsite agencies to take protective actions using a CEMP to protect the health and safety of the public.